 The Learning Center at Billings (TLC) is directed by Greg Smith, an experienced tutor and educator.
-Greg and his staff facilitate learning support for Billings students and provide tutoring sessions before, during, and after school.
+Greg facilitates learning support for Billings students.

 One-on-one support is provided by either professionals from outside tutoring services or faculty members.
 Billings has a standing relationship with many of the city's top tutors.
 This relationship provides us with the ability to best match their expertise with a student's needs and greatly increases the quality of communication between the tutor and the school and family.